P5vc/bot-block/README.md

 ## Examples

-Generate a simple CAPTCHA using the default settings, then save it:
+Generate a simple CAPTCHA using the default settings, then save it to the `tmp` directory:

 ```python3
 import BotBlock